OCA/l10n-romania/l10n_ro_account_anaf_sync/readme/CONFIGURE.rst

+First you need to register for the Oauth to ANAF website.

+All steps needs to be done on your personal ANAF account, not on the one with digital signature.

+Go to https://www.anaf.ro/InregOauth/index.xhtml and register to have access to the Oauth.

 1. Go to https://pfinternet.anaf.ro/my.policy put put your username and password and code that came on email (or create a new user if you do not have)

 2. Go to "Editare profil Oauth"